-'Richard, my boy!' cried Trotty.
-'You was turned up Trumps originally; and Trumps you must be till you die!
-But you were crying by the fire tonight, my Pet, when I came home!
+'Richard my boy!' cried Trotty.
+'You was turned up Trumps originally; and Trumps you must be, till you die!
+But, you were crying by the fire to-night, my pet, when I came home!
 Why did you cry by the fire?'

 'I was thinking of the years we've passed together, father.
 Only that.
-And thinking you might miss me, and be lonely.'
+And thinking that you might miss me, and be lonely.'

 Trotty was backing off to that extraordinary chair again, when the child, who had been awakened by the noise, came running in half-dressed.

 'Why, here she is!' cried Trotty, catching her up.
 'Here's little Lilian!
 Ha ha ha!
 Here we are and here we go!
-Oh here we are and here we go again!
-And here we are and here we go!
-And Uncle Will too!'
+O here we are and here we go again!
+And here we are and here we go! and Uncle Will too!'
 Stopping in his trot to greet him heartily.
-'Oh, Uncle Will, the Vision that I've had tonight, through lodging you!
-Oh, Uncle Will, the obligations that you've laid me under, by your coming, my good friend!'
+'O, Uncle Will, the vision that I've had to-night, through lodging you!
+O, Uncle Will, the obligations that you've laid me under, by your coming, my good friend!'

-Before Will Fern could make the least reply, a Band of Music burst into the room, attended by a flock of neighbours, screaming 'A Happy New Year, Meg!'
+Before Will Fern could make the least reply, a band of music burst into the room, attended by a lot of neighbours, screaming 'A Happy New Year, Meg!'
 'A Happy Wedding!'
 'Many of 'em!' and other fragmentary good wishes of that sort.
 The Drum (who was a private friend of Trotty's) then stepped forward, and said:

 'Trotty Veck, my boy!
-It's got about, that your daughter is going to be married tomorrow.
+It's got about, that your daughter is going to be married to-morrow.
 There an't a soul that knows you that don't wish you well, or that knows her and don't wish her well.
 Or that knows you both, and don't wish you both all the happiness the New Year can bring.
 And here we are, to play it in and dance it in, accordingly.'

 Which was received with a general shout.
-The Drum was rather drunk, by the bye; but never mind.
+The Drum was rather drunk, by-the-bye; but, never mind.